 - Nutrition Professionals (RDN, others).

 - Note: this program is not targeted to Certified Nutrition Specialists (CNS).
 CNS certificants have demonstrated a deeper and more specialized set of skills and knowledge in personalized nutrition.
-The CNS is the highest level certification in PN.
+The CNS is the highest level certification in Personalized Nutrition.
 However, the PN-P course may serve as a useful review for these professionals, and CEUs may be earned.

 Module I: The Personalized Nutrition Framework: Introduction to Personalized Nutrition